projecttacoma/fqm-execution/README.md

 8. measure-population-exclusion
 9. measure-observation (alphabetically sorted if multiple)

-The order of these populations is determined by most inclusive to least inclusive populations as shown in the following diagram:
+The order of these populations is determined by most inclusive to least inclusive populations as shown in the following diagram found [here](http://hl7.org/fhir/us/cqfmeasures/STU1/measure-conformance.html#conformance-requirement-11):

 ![Screenshot of Population Venn Diagram](./static/population-diagram.png)